 Mix the seeds with boiled water and let them infuse during the steeping process for around 30 minutes.
 The colored water can then be added into paella or bouillabaisse.
 This will be something you can scale up or down depending on depth of flavor required but measurements should be in the ratio of one cup water to 2 heaped teaspoons of seeds.
 If you want to make up an oil the same quantities will need to be added and the seeds gently toasted in the oil over a medium heat.
 Once the seeds sizzle and crack toss them in the oil and remove from the heat.
 Wait until the oil has cooled and remove the seeds.
 Decant into a sterilized air tight container and store in a cool dry place for up to 3 months.

 - Turmeric is a great substitute for the color that you can develop when using saffron, but real caution should be exercised as turmeric has a very distinct flavor of it’s own.
 One which will not complement all dishes, paella or bouillabaisse would be overwhelmed by the aroma alone.
 You will find a little goes a long way with regard to color, so mix in with other spices to develop the subtle, sweet earthy flavor.
+A classic dish for saffron is a traditional risotto, there is a good reason to use turmeric here as it picks the color up, whilst also adding a little background flavor.

 - Paprika will work well with the Turmeric as it has a sweeter taste profile.
 Mix half a teaspoon of paprika with half a teaspoon of Turmeric for a more subtle replacement for saffron.
 Use as an ingredient for the water you are using or at the earlier stage when browning any meats, or onions.